Posted on

 His grandmother worked in one of the buildings in the capital.
 The grandmother’s husband is a Vietnam vet.
 He served from 1966-1969.
 One year actually in Vietnam as a radio operator.

-They have been married for 52 years.
+They have been married for 53 years.
 I admire all the women who have stayed with their husbands from the Vietnam War (or any war).
 They too have suffered.
 Many of our soldiers have changed and have problems with coping yet the spouses have stayed with them.
 Thanks ladies.
 This goes also for any women that served.
 Thanks, guys, for sticking with your wives.

-There is a gold star wall in Charleston.
+There is a Gold Star wall in Charleston.
 It is the first Gold Star Families Memorial Monument.
 It is beautiful.

 There is a second monument:

 The West Virginia Veterans Memorial is a two-story oval shaped monument honoring more than 10,000 West Virginians who made the ultimate sacrifice in defending the nation in twentieth century conflicts.
 Composed of four limestone monoliths surrounded by a reflecting pool, the interior walls are faced in polished black granite etched with the names of these men and women.
+The 4 wars are WWI, WWII, Korea and Vietnam.
+On the inside are the names of those from WV that died.
+Incredible.

 All the kids have these shirts “We Are the Future”.